 E-Waste

-As of 01 July 2019, the Victorian Government is banning all electronic waste (e-waste) from landfills in Victoria.
-This means that no e-waste will be accepted in any bin – instead, it must be delivered to an approved drop off point.
+On 01 July 2019, the Victorian Government banned all electronic waste (e-waste) from landfills in Victoria.
+This means that no e-waste can be accepted in any bin.
+Instead, it must be delivered to an approved drop off point.

 What is e-waste?